iturdikulov/notes/research/Stolyarov-Programming_volume_1_0_introduction.md

 level.
 And if you really want to learn someone find good proven education path.
 Bad teachers can mislead a newbie student, for example start learning programming with making GUI (focusing on UI, not a program logic), which is bad idea.
-It can traumatize student mindset, and he will have many problems to relearn programming in future (if he can do it) and think programming is boring process (will not know what he lost).
+It can traumatize student mindset (brain damage), and he will have many problems to relearn programming in future (if he can do it) and think programming is boring process (actually not, he will not know what he lost).
 <!--SR:!2024-02-24,4,182-->

-### Language determines thinking (Язык определяет мышления)
+## Language determines thinking (Язык определяет мышления)

 Why need to learn form "simple" languages, which providing basic concepts and not too complicated?